-DANM researches the creative potentials and social implications of emerging technologies and cultural practices.
-Our two-year MFA program emphasizes critical and experimental inquiry, interdisciplinary collaboration, and social action.
+DANM researches the creative potentials and social implications of emerging technologies and digital cultural practices.
+Our two-year MFA program emphasizes artistic and technological innovation, interdisciplinary collaboration, and social action.
 Faculty closely mentor emerging artists to become deep thinkers, artistic innovators, and responsible leaders.

 The MFA Program is designed around four interdependent pursuits:

-Pedagogy—DANM trains future arts academics through practical experience.
+Pedagogy—DANM prepares students for a future in teaching through practical experience.
 Students are awarded teaching assistant positions as part of their overall support packages.
-Opportunities exist to teach one's own class and to search as faculty a research assistant.
-Approximately one third of our alumni pursue Ph.D.s and academic careers.
+Opportunities exist to teach one's own class and to serve as faculty a research assistant.
+These experiences contribute to our alumni success in academic careers.